xenon007/frizzante/README.md

 ```

 > [!NOTE]
+> Make sure you have [Go installed and visible in your path](https://go.dev/doc/install).

+> [!NOTE]
-> This project uses the [Bun](https://bun.sh) runtime for updating dependencies.\
+> This project uses the [Bun](https://bun.sh) runtime for updating javascript dependencies,
+> so make sure Bun is also installed.\
-> If you'd rather use a different runtime see [makefile, section "update"](https://github.com/razshare/frizzante-starter/blob/master/makefile#L1-L6).
+> If you'd rather use a different runtime see [makefile, section "update"](./makefile#L1-L6).

+> [!NOTE]
+> Bun itself is not required for your application to run,
+> it's only required when building your application with Vite.\

 Update dependencies